joemar25/NIO-Application/README.md

 1. Clone the repository: `git clone https://github.com/joemar25/NIO-Application.git`
 2. Run on the current folder: `run.bat`

+    or

+    Run: `python api.py` - if you setup the app already

 ## Usage

 To use Nio, follow these steps: